sakerbuild/site-saker.build/site/saker.msvc/doc/ccompile/precompiledheaders.md

 The [`saker.msvc.ccompile()`](/taskdoc/saker.msvc.ccompile.html) task supports using precompiled headers during compilation.
 Precompiled headers can improve build times by precompiling infrequently changing header files and reusing them later.
 See more information on the [Precompiled Header Files | Microsoft Docs](https://docs.microsoft.com/en-us/cpp/build/creating-precompiled-header-files?view=vs-2019) site for an in-depth explanation.

-In order to use precompiled headers, you need to specify the `PrecompiledHeader` parameter for the source files in your build task invocation:
+In order to use precompiled headers, specify the `PrecompiledHeader` parameter for the inputs in your build task invocation:

 ```sakerscript
 saker.msvc.ccompile({